 Nineteen of the twenty hottest years on record have occurred since 2001, not including 2020 which is on track to top the list.
-Research has found that up to one third of the world’s population could find themselves in countries too hot to live in by 2070.
+Now, research has found that climate change could make parts Mexico too hot to live in by 2070.

 This case study is based on the paper “Future of the human niche”, published in PNAS by Xu, Chi et al. (2020).

 As a species, we have historically avoided living outside of mean annual temperatures (MATs) between ∼8°C to 20°C. MATs above 29°C, found only in parts of the Sahara and Saudi Arabia, are generally considered too hot to live in.
 Of course, there are always exceptions.
 The city of Mecca in Saudi Arabia receives around 2 million Muslim pilgrims each year, densely packed under temperatures that can reach 50°C. The important distinction is the whether you must bear such heat for a single month or six in a row.
 One can be endured and avoided, six and your society can’t function.

 It is difficult to define what heat threshold is truly impossible to live in because this depends on several factors.
 The first is humidity, as high levels can inhibit our ability to cool off via sweat.
 If the air temperature is 29°C, it will feel like 26°C with no humidity (Sahara), or 34°C with 70% humidity (southern Mexico).
 Physical fitness is also important – most heat stress victims are infants or elderly.
 Finally, we can spend our time indoors with extensive air conditioning networks, but this isn’t always available outside big agglomerations.

 Southern Mexico is known for its beaches and sunny weather, but according to Xu et al (2020), the majority of its coastline will warm up to reach MATs above 29°C by 2070.
 This means Sahara-like temperatures with far higher humidity, making it unbearably hot to live for long periods of the year.